Wikia/app/JSCONVENTIONS.md

 }
 ```

-### Semi-colons
+### Semicolons

-Always use semicolons at the end of every simple statement.
-No more than one statement per line.
+Always use semicolons at the end of every statement.
+Do not use more than one statement per line.

 ```javascript
 // bad:
 var x = y